the-events-calendar/the-events-calendar/readme.txt

 = [6.1.4] TBD =

 * Fix - Ensure the block editor includes support for user-defined custom CSS classes.
 [TEC-4724]
+* Fix - There was some data consistency issues after 6.0 regarding all day events and `End of day cutoff` setting updates.
+This would show up with events spanning incorrectly interpreted cut off times.
+[TEC-4748]

 = [6.1.3] 2023-07-13 =